Skip to main content

 Understanding Your Body’s Response to Different Routes

-The is highly responsive to hormonal signals.
+The cardiovascular system is highly responsive to hormonal signals.
 Beyond clotting factors, the delivery method also influences other aspects of cardiovascular health, such as lipid profiles and blood pressure.
 Oral estrogens, due to their hepatic first pass, can alter cholesterol levels.

 They often produce a favorable increase in high-density lipoprotein (HDL), the “good” cholesterol, yet they can also elevate triglycerides, a type of fat in the blood that, at high levels, can contribute to arterial thickening.
 Transdermal therapies, because they circumvent this initial liver processing, tend to have a more neutral effect on both cholesterol and triglycerides.

-Similarly, can be affected differently depending on the delivery route.
+Similarly, blood pressure can be affected differently depending on the delivery route.
 Some oral formulations have been associated with slight increases in blood pressure in certain individuals.
 Transdermal applications, conversely, are generally considered to have a neutral or even slightly beneficial effect on blood pressure, making them a preferable option for individuals with pre-existing hypertension or those at risk.

 This distinction highlights the importance of a personalized approach, where the choice of therapy is aligned with your unique physiological landscape to ensure that the path to hormonal balance also supports cardiovascular stability.